• Tutorials >

 return output

-2.2 define a train function
+2.2 Define a train function

 def train(args, model, rank, world_size, train_loader, optimizer, epoch, sampler=None):